AlanHohn/conversational-git/chapter-03.md

 Multiple Repositories
 ---------------------

-In Subversion, the only way we work with multiple repositories was through a mirror, which has to have exactly the same history to work correctly.
-Git is designed around multiple repositories; to help work on a project, you have to have not just a working copy but the whole repository copy so you can commit, push, and pull.
+In Subversion, the only way we work with multiple repositories is through a mirror, which has to have exactly the same history to work correctly.
+Git is designed around multiple repositories; to help work on a project, you have to have not just a working copy but a "clone" of the whole repository so you can commit, push, and pull.

 Like Subversion, a lot of teams using Git share a common repository located on some server.
 Rather than sending changes around to each other, which isn't efficient,